robert-lindsey/WCRP/README.md

     ./bin/cross_validation --datafile dataset.txt --savefile predictions.txt  --foldfile folds.txt

-will produce the text file predictions.txt containing the expected posterior probability of recall for each of the trials of the students in a heldout set of students.
+will produce the file predictions.txt containing the expected posterior probability of recall for each of the trials of the students in a heldout set of students.
 There will be one line per replication-fold-student-trial.

 ## Data format